-The project team partnered with community-based organization, Mo’MAGIC, to collaborate directly with community members to identify transportation challenges and solutions.
+The project team partnered with community-based organization Mo’MAGIC to collaborate directly with community members to identify transportation challenges and solutions.
 The project team incorporated community input in the development of streetscape recommendations throughout the neighborhood.

 Summary of Recommendations

 Medium-term: The plan proposed corridor design enhancement projects on Golden Gate and Turk.
-Signal enhancements like pedestrian countdown signals and flashing lights for pedestrians are proposed for community identified intersections.
+Signal enhancements like pedestrian countdown signals and flashing lights for pedestrians were proposed for community identified intersections.
 The proposed Fillmore Connections Project will add pedestrian improvements near Raymond Kimbell Playground.

-Long-term: Proposed long term and large capital projects will improve safety and access to neighborhood recreation like the Buchanan Street Mall.
+Long-term: Proposed long-term and large capital projects will improve safety and access to neighborhood recreation like the Buchanan Street Mall.
 The plan also proposed a Walkable Western Addition initiative to improve pedestrian lighting to address crime and safely connect residents to transit, specifically Owl service.
-The Transportation Authority has programmed approximately $900,000 in the 2017 Prop AA Strategic Plan to implement pedestrian lighting recommended in the plan.
+The Transportation Authority programmed approximately $900,000 in the 2017 Prop AA Strategic Plan to implement pedestrian lighting recommended in the plan.

 Mo’MAGIC Community-based Organization

 This project was funded through the Transportation Authority’s Neighborhood Program and Metropolitan Transportation Commission’s Community Based Transportation Planning Grant Program.